 Greg Sadler is the current editor of Stoicism Today.
 After a traditional academic career of teaching, research, faculty development, and institutional leadership, he founded the company ReasonIO, started a popular philosophy YouTube channel, and began working with clients as an APPA-certified philosophical counselor.
 He is the author of Reason Fulfilled By Revelation, and is engaged in several book projects.
 His work also includes public speaking, philosophy tutorials, ethics consulting, and academic coaching.

 John Sellars is a Lecturer in Philosophy at Royal Holloway, University of London, and a Visiting Research Fellow at King’s College London.
 He works on ancient philosophy and its later influence, focusing on Stoicism.
-He has written two books on Stoicism – Stoicism (2006) and The Art of Living (2003), Stoicism (2006), Hellenistic Philosophy (2018), and Lessons in Stoicism (2019).
+He has written multiple books dealing with Stoicism – The Art of Living (2003), Stoicism (2006), Hellenistic Philosophy (2018), and Lessons in Stoicism (2019).
 He also edited The Routledge Handbook of the Stoic Tradition (2016).
 You can find a list of his popular writings on Stoicism at his website.

 Piotr Stankiewicz is an author and lecturer affiliated with the University of Warsaw in Poland.
 He is currently working on making his Stoic books available in English.
 In the meanwhile he advances Stoic and non-Stoic agendas in his native Polish.